-- Might wear out in a couple months if you are a serious chewer
+- Might wear out in a couple of months if you are a serious chewer

-The 3rd best mouth guard for hockey is the Venum Challenger.
+The 5th best mouthguard for hockey is the Venum Challenger.
 It isn’t as thin as the two Sisu mouth guards, but it’s still very protective and lightweight.
-This mouth guard is originally designed for fighting and boxing by Venum, so it does have the capability to with stand getting run over on the ice.
+This mouth guard is originally designed for fighting and boxing by Venum, so you already know that it’s designed to be a heavy hitter!

 Related: Best Hockey Skates